NexaVerseDot/Termite-Wallet-Website/src/edu/en/bitcoin/privacy-in-bitcoin/privacy-features-in-bitcoin-wallets.md

 The default ordering of inputs and outputs can sometimes hint at which output is the payment and which is the change.
 This information can be used by blockchain analysis tools to track fund flows and potentially deanonymize users. 🕵️‍♂️

-Some privacy-focused wallets (such as Unstoppable Wallet) implement **randomized or deterministic ordering** of inputs and outputs.
+Some privacy-focused wallets (such as Termite Wallet) implement **randomized or deterministic ordering** of inputs and outputs.
 This makes it harder for observers to guess which output belongs to the recipient and which is the change address. 🎲

 Instead of using a predictable order (e.g., change address always last), these wallets shuffle the order of inputs and outputs.
 Some wallets might use algorithms to determine a non-obvious but consistent order. 🔀